-This letter is dated 14 April 2011 that is, two weeks after the Government of Kenya lodged its admissibility challenge.
-Thus, it is clear from this letter than by the time the Government of Kenya filed the Application asserting that it was investigating the case before the Court, there were in fact no ongoing investigations.47 34.
+- (vi) The Chamber's Reasoning Is Even Stronger Taking the Application, Rather than the Reply, As The Relevant Reference Date - 33.
+The Government infers, relying on paragraph 66 of the Decision, that the Chamber adopted the date of the Reply as the relevant date for determining whether an investigation was underway.
+This misreads the Decision, which instead assessed the existence of investigations as of the date the Application was filed.
+This is evident from the Chamber's analysis of the Attorney-General's letter of 14 April 2011: "This letter is dated 14 April 2011 that is, two weeks after the Government of Kenya lodged its admissibility challenge.
+Thus, it is clear from this letter than by the time the Government of Kenya filed the Application asserting that it was investigating the case before the Court, there were in fact no ongoing investigations." - 34.
 The Chamber was correct, or alternatively acted within its discretion, in assessing the validity of the Application as of the date it was filed.
-The Chamber's remark at paragraph 66, quoted by the Government to the exclusion of the previous reference,48 should be read as an obiter dictum to the effect that even if the date more favourable to the Government were to be accepted as controlling, it would still have failed to provide an adequate showing of an investigation. (vii) The Implied Allegations of Bias Or Ulterior Motive Are Unfounded 35.
-The Government alleges that "[w]hen the proceedings are considered as a whole, it appears as if the Chamber was determined to reject the Government's Admissibility Application as quickly as possible."49 The Pre-Trial Chamber is said to have "adopted interpretations" of every request and every piece of information "that least favoured the Government of Kenya."
-In particular, the Pre-Trial Chamber's rulings are said to reflect an "unexpressed"50 view that "the Government of Kenya was being dishonest" in its factual submissions, and that it deliberately "den[ied] itself" information that would have led to a contrary outcome.51 36.
-The Decision is not based on any imputation of dishonesty whatsoever, but simply the absence of sufficiently detailed information to determine whether an investigation against the defendants on the crimes alleged was ongoing.
-The Government bore the burden of providing evidence sufficient to prove its motion according to the modalities prescribed by the rules and permitted by the Pre-Trial 47 Decision, para.
-62.
+The Chamber's remark at paragraph 66, quoted by the Government to the exclusion of the previous reference, should be read as an obiter dictum to the effect that even if the date more favourable to the Government were to be accepted as controlling, it would still have failed to provide an adequate showing of an investigation. - (vii) The Implied Allegations of Bias Or Ulterior Motive Are Unfounded - 35.
+The Government alleges that "[w]hen the proceedings are considered as a whole, it appears as if the Chamber was determined to reject the Government's Admissibility Application and as quickly as possible."
+The Pre-Trial Chamber is said to have "adopted interpretations" of every request and every piece of information "that least favoured the Government of Kenya."
+In particular, the Pre-Trial Chamber's rulings are said to reflect an "unexpressed" view that "the Government of Kenya was being dishonest" in its factual \ &lt;sup>53 See the Decision supra note 1, para.
+66.

-48 Application, para.
+&lt;sup>54 See the Application supra note 2, para.
 4.

-49 Appeal Brief, para.
+&lt;sup>55 See the Appeal Brief supra note 7, para.
 58.

-50 Idem, para.
+&lt;sup>56 Idem, para.
 8.